frapic98/Movie-Recommendation-system/README.md

 Project of the Artificial Intelligence course, University of Bologna, A.Y.
 2021/2022.
 Aurora Brega, Francesco Saverio Beccafichi, Francesco Piconi
 ![recommendation system.png](https://github.com/frapic98/Movie-Recommendation-system/blob/a95318d5c4491ce5169c3d3d30fce9d64ef4b52d/recommendation%20system.png)

+The dataset "The Movie Dataset" was obtained from Kaggle (https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset) and this is an ensemble of data collected from TMDB and GroupLens.